Navigate Darwin’s Best with Car Hire

-Darwin is a powerhouse of fun and exciting attractions, and an incredible base to explore the best of the Northern Territory.
-With a car hire in Darwin from Bargain Car Rentals, you can be in charge of your itinerary without relying on expensive, organized tours.
-Go on, it’s easy!
-Simply hop in your car, grab the map, and off you go!
+Darwin is a powerhouse of fun and exciting attractions and an incredible base to explore the best of the Northern Territory.
+With a car hire in Darwin from Bargain Car Rentals, you can be in charge of your itinerary without relying on expensive, organised tours.
+Simply hop in your car, grab the map, and get acquainted with everything that makes the Northern Territory tick.

-Whether you’re a couple on an adventurous honeymoon, or family searching for some R&R in superb nature, we’ve got just the bargain rental car for you.
-Our fleet of modern and perfectly maintained vehicles includes 5-seat sedans, 8-seater vans and 12-seater mini buses.
-We pride ourselves in providing the most competitive rates in the Northern Territory and are happy to provide a free quote to prove it!
+Whether you’re a couple on an adventurous honeymoon, or a family searching for some R&R in superb nature, we’ve got just the bargain rental car for you.
+Our fleet of modern and perfectly maintained vehicles includes 5-seat sedans, 8-seater vans and 12-seater minibuses.

 Still haven’t found what you’re looking for?
 Visit our FAQs.